wp-plugins/comment-blacklist-manager/readme.txt

 function rkv_cblm_custom_schedule( $time ) {

-	return 60*60*48;
+	return DAY_IN_SECONDS;

 }`

-The return needs to be in the time formatting used by WordPress transients
+The return should be provided using the [time contstants in transients](http://codex.wordpress.org/Transients_API#Using_Time_Constants "time contstants in transients")

 == Screenshots ==